 Quad Cities Car and Pedestrian Accident Attorneys

-If you or a family member has been injured in a motor vehicle accident or pedestrian accident, contact the Davenport personal injury lawyers of McDonald, Woodward & Carlson PC for your free consultation.
+If you or a family member has been injured in a motor vehicle accident or pedestrian accident, contact the Davenport personal injury lawyers of McDonald, Woodward & Carlson PC.
 We are not a high volume law firm and, if we do represent you in a personal injury matter, you will not pay any legal fees until you receive compensation for your injuries and losses.